Neurava/Website/README.md

 # website
-go to netlify and login and verify deploy
+login to Netlify to confirm deploy